vijitdua/OutWatch/README.md

 ## Overview

 OutWatch is a backend service designed for monitoring your application’s uptime and assisting with bug report management.
 It periodically checks service status, logs uptime data, and sends notifications to a Discord channel when a service is offline.
 User-submitted bug reports are also forwarded to Discord.

 ## Features

 - **Automated Uptime Tracking**: Regularly monitors service status every 10 minutes, logging results for analysis.
+  Accessible through discord and GET requests.
 - **Discord Notifications**: Alerts Discord channels for any downtime or submitted bug reports.
+- **Discord Command**: Allows you to check the current service status through a discord command /service-status.
 - **User Bug Reporting**: Users can submit detailed bug reports, saved in the database and forwarded to a designated Discord channel.
 - **Data Retention Policy**: Logs older than 7 days are automatically deleted, ensuring relevant, up-to-date data.
+- **Private & Public Services**: Allows you to have some services to be publicly displayable on any service tracking webpage through GET requests, while allowing you to have some services that are private and only visible through the discord client.

 ## Getting Started